QCCareerSchool-Org/www.qcpetstudies.com/guidelines.md

 #### Simple content

 Simple content should be laid out in a single column.
-In such cases, a Bootstrap column and its containing row can sometimes be avoided.
-Although it's generally preferred to wrap the content in a div with the classes `col-12 col-md-10 offset-md-1` to prevent long paragraphs from stretching too far across the screen on larger screen sizes.
+In such cases, a Bootstrap column and its containing row can _sometimes_ be avoided.
+Although, it's generally preferred to wrap the content in a div with the classes `col-12 col-md-10 offset-md-1` to prevent long paragraphs from stretching too far across the screen on larger screen sizes.
 Such content should generally be centered.

 ```typescript
 <section id="firstSection">